 Chapter 2: Perspective: Your Power

 The event, the obstacle, is neither good nor bad in itself.
-It just is.

-There’s the event and the story we tell ourselves about what it means.
+There are the event and the story we tell ourselves about what it means.
 It can positive, negative, or there can be no story at all.